bcnmy/biconomy-client-sdk/tests/README.md

 To prevent tests from conflicting with one another, networks can be scoped at three levels:

 ### Global Scope
-- Use by setting `const NETWORK_TYPE: TestFileNetworkType = "GLOBAL"` at the top of the test file.
+- Use by setting `const NETWORK_TYPE: TestFileNetworkType = "LOCAL"` at the top of the test file.
 - Suitable when you're sure that tests in the file will **not** conflict with other tests using the global network.

 ### Local Scope